jacobsvennevik/Weather/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple weather app created with python, the aim of the application is to be able to search for any city and get a weather report from this city.
-First the application finds the city's longtitude and latitude with <a href="https://geopy.readthedocs.io/en/stable/">GeoPy</a>.
-Then gets the weather data from <a href="https://openweathermap.org/">OpenWeatherMap</a>.
-Lastly the app gives the weather report.
+A simple weather app created with python.
+The application is made to be able to search for any city and get a weather report from this city.
+First the application finds the city's longitude and latitude with help from href="https://geopy.readthedocs.io/en/stable/">GeoPy/a>.
+Then gets the weather data from an API key from href="https://openweathermap.org/">OpenWeatherMap/a>.
+Lastly the app takes the data from the API and gives a weather report.

+I started this project with the aim of becoming more familiar with API keys and how to get and use the data from one.
+During the project I had to find longitude and latitude from a city.
+The solution was GeoPy and I then also got to learn a little about geocoding.
+After the project I will say that the project was both interesting, enjoyable and I am happy with the result.